-L1-2 Importance of biochemistry in understanding health and disease and the application of biochemistry in medicine.
-Amino acids.
+L1 Importance of biochemistry in understanding health and disease and the application of biochemistry in medicine.

 Understanding the aim of the course.
 Recognizing the role of Biochemistry in health care.
-To define the general structure of amino acids.

-L3-4 Structure and biological importance of the proteins.
+L2-4 Structure and biological importance of the proteins.
 Myoglobin and hemoglobin

 Describe the structural levels in the architecture of proteins (primary, secondary, tertiary, and quaternary).
-To describe the structure and function of myoglobin and hemoglobin.
-Describe the structural similarities and difference between myoglobin and hemoglobin.
-Explain the mechanism of oxygen biding (allosteric effects, cooperativity) and transport and the role of hemoglobin in CO2 and proton transport.
+Describe the structural similarities and differences between myoglobin and hemoglobin.
+To describe the function of myoglobin and hemoglobin.
+Explain the mechanism of oxygen binding (allosteric effects, cooperativity) and oxygen transport and the role of hemoglobin in CO2 and proton transport.
+Explain the role of 2,3-bisphosphoglcerate in oxygen binding and delivery.
 Explain the Bohr effect.

-L5-6 Enzymes.
-Classification of enzymes.
+L5-7 Structure and Classification of enzymes.
 The kinetics of enzyme catalysis.
 Regulation of enzyme activity.

 To explain the structure and the function of enzymes.
-To explain the structure and the function of catalytic centers.
+To explain the structure and function of catalytic centers.
 To describe the kinetics and the mechanism of enzyme-catalyzed reactions.
-To define and describe mechanisms of regulation of enzyme activity (allosteric regulation, covalent modifications, izoenzymes, zymogens).
+To explain different types of enzyme specificity.
+List factors affecting enzyme activity.
+To define and describe the mechanisms of irreversible and reversible regulation of enzyme activity (allosteric regulation, covalent modifications, izoenzymes, zymogens).

-L7 Overview of metabolism.
+L8 Overview of metabolism.

-Define the metabolism, explain the anabolic, catabolic reactions.
+Define the metabolism, and explain the anabolic, and catabolic reactions.
 Define and integrate the stages of the metabolism in energy production.
-Explain the role of acetyl-CoA, ATP and metabolic pathways in the formation and interconversion of metabolic fuels.
+Explain the role of acetyl-CoA, ATP, and metabolic pathways in the formation and interconversion of metabolic fuels.